zabbix/zabbix/src/go/plugins/oracle/README.md

 **oracle.user.info[\<commonParams\>[,username]]** — Returns user information.
 *Parameters:*
 username (optional) — a username for which the information is needed.
+Lowercase user names are not supported.
 Default: current user.

 ## Custom queries
 It's possible to extend functionality of the plugin using user-defined queries.
 To do that you should place all your